 How do you transfer TIDAL playlists to Spotify?

 Transferring TIDAL playlists is also super easy.
 On Soundiiz, choose TIDAL as the service you’re transferring playlists from.
 Then select the playlists you want to transfer, and choose Spotify to transfer the playlists to.

 You’ll get a prompt to give Soundiiz permissions for both applications.
-You’ll need to accept this for both TIDAL and Spotify to transfer your music.
+You must accept this for both TIDAL and Spotify to transfer your music.

-Once you’ve given Soundiiz permissions, your playlists will get moved over to Spotify.
+Once you’ve given Soundiiz permissions, your playlists will migrate to Spotify.
 You can then check to make sure your music is transferred without issue.
 Lastly, you can revoke third-party permissions in your Spotify settings.

 How do you transfer Amazon Music playlists to Spotify?

 The process of transferring your music with Soundiiz is the same for Amazon Music as any other platform.
 To transfer your Amazon Music playlists to Spotify, choose Amazon Music as the source, select the playlists you want to transfer, and choose Spotify as those playlists’ destination.